Deadlock (computer science): Livelock

 A livelock is similar to a deadlock, except that the states of the processes involved in the livelock constantly change with regard to one another, none progressing.

 The term was coined by Edward A. Ashcroft in a 1975 paper in connection with an examination of airline booking systems.
 Livelock is a special case of resource starvation; the general definition only states that a specific process is not progressing.

 Livelock is a risk with some algorithms that detect and recover from deadlock.
 If more than one process takes action, the deadlock detection algorithm can be repeatedly triggered.
 This can be avoided by ensuring that only one process (chosen arbitrarily or by priority) takes action.

 Distributed deadlock

 Distributed deadlocks can occur in distributed systems when distributed transactions or concurrency control is being used.

-Distributed deadlocks can be detected either by constructing a global wait-for graph from local wait-for graphs at a deadlock detector or by a distributed algorithm like edge chasing.
+Unlike in centralized systems, detecting and resolving distributed deadlocks is more complex due to the lack of shared memory and the need for coordination among nodes.
+Techniques like wait-for graphs, distributed algorithms (like edge chasing; e.g., Chandy-Misra-Haas), and deadlock prevention (e.g., timeout-based methods) are used to handle such scenarios.
+The challenge lies in ensuring consistency and avoiding false positives/negatives due to network delays or partial failures.

 Phantom deadlocks are deadlocks that are falsely detected in a distributed system due to system internal delays but do not actually exist.
 For example, if a process releases a resource R1 and issues a request for R2, and the first message is lost or delayed, a coordinator (detector of deadlocks) could falsely conclude a deadlock (if the request for R2 while having R1 would cause a deadlock).